Where Are Our Universal Rights?

-The IOM (International Organization of Migration) have reported about 420,000 women trafficked from Ukraine in recent years, so Olga's story of abuse by human traffickers is all too common in her country.
+The IOM (International Organization of Migration) have reported about 420,000 women trafficked from Ukraine in recent years, so Olga's story of abuse by human traffickers is one that is becoming too common in her country.

 For this sisterhood of forced sex workers from Ukraine, violence and deplorable conditions have dimmed hopes for economic prosperity.
 Unknowingly, women like Olga ended up as victims of trafficking and forced into the sex industry because of the threat and the execution of violence.
-This promise of a new life in another country and new employment instead leads to a forced entry in drug addiction, prostitution, pornography, forced marriages and other sexual services.
+This promise of a new life in another country and the new employment renders itself in a forced entry in drug addiction, prostitution, pornography, forced marriages and other sexual services.

 If caught by law, these traffickers face harsher and harsher penalties.
 To make up for this risk, they are paid large sums of money.

-Slavery has considerable traumatic effects on the individual.
-In most of the cases, the vulnerable population is separated from their families, exposed to psychological and physical abuse and confined with inadequate food and health care.
+Slavery has considerable effects on the individual, most often even traumatic.
+In most of the cases, the vulnerable population is separated from their families, exposed to psychological and physical abuse, and confined with inadequate food and health care.

 There are other stories of women who knew from the start they were going to work in the sex industry as dancers in nightclubs or as prostitutes.
 Yet, since these women may have entered illegally in the countries, they were enslaved to their traffickers, afraid of turning to local authorities or INTERPOL, the International Criminal Police Organization.
 Women sex workers have also been exposed to violence and substandard living conditions against their will.

 Countries must pay special attention to women who are subject to discrimination or are facing violence or sexual exploitation.
-We need structures that support the implementation of gender-focused programs to help and protect these victims and make sure that the labour market is equal, effective and promotes family-friendly arrangements.
+This is achieved by the development of structures that support the implementation of gender-focused programs to help and protect these victims and by making sure that the labour market is equal, effective and promotes family-friendly arrangements.